Christian Meier: Musician

 In 1987, he formed the popular Peruvian alternative-rock band Arena Hash with Pedro Suárez Vértiz, Patricio Suárez Vértiz and Arturo Pomar.
 Between the 1980s and early 1990s, he was the keyboardist of the band, and also did some singing.
 A few years later, the band broke up, and some of its members pursued a solo career.

 In 1996, Meier released an album, No Me Acuerdo Quién Fui, which produced the singles, "tus huellas entre la mías", and "Carreteras Mojadas" ("Wet Highways") that got the first positions in almost all radio station charts in Peru. the album went double platinum.
 In 1997 began the production of his second album, Primero en Mojarme, with Manuel Garrido-Lecca, a well known musical producer that he worked with in Arena Hash.

 In 2002, he produced Once Noches, probably the album that brought him the most accolades.
 It contained the singles "Alguien" and "Novia de nadie", a duet featuring Spanish singer Mikel Erentxun.

+In May of 2026 he opened for Ed Sheeran during his concert in Lima, Perú as part of his Loop Tour.